matthew-puku/monster-smash/README.md

 The key difficulty faced by the team was in clarifying each step of a single battle, what happens with each user input (move) versus computer feedback.

-Refactoring the code to keep it extensible, readable for future development was a challenging exercise.
+Refactoring the code to keep it extensible and readable for future development was a challenging exercise.

 Healthy time management was also difficult in maintaining a balance between researching for gems, deciding upon MVP functionalities, deciding which functionalities to relegate as 'nice-to-have' for future exploration.